6 AM: Alarm. Commute. Coffee.

 - Thoughts like "I hate coding now"

 Action: Take 1 full week off.
-Reassess schedule.
+Reassess your schedule.
+Something is wrong with the system, not you.

 Can I really get interview-ready with 5 problems/week?

 Yes, if sustained.
 5/week × 12 weeks = 60 problems.
-That's enough for pattern recognition if you review properly.
+That's enough for pattern recognition if you're actually reviewing and not just grinding-and-forgetting.

 What if my coworker is doing 20 problems/week?

-They're either unemployed, sacrificing sleep, or will burn out.
-Don't compare.
-Sustainable beats fast.
+They're either unemployed, sacrificing sleep, or about to burn out.
+Don't compare yourself to unsustainable schedules.
+You're running a different race.

 Should I quit my job to prep full-time?